qmk/qmk_firmware/keyboards/rmkeebs/rm_numpad/readme.md

 * Keyboard Maintainer: [RuckerMachine](https://github.com/RuckerMachine)
 * Hardware Supported: RM Keebs RM Numpad kits available at [RMKeebs](https://www.rmkeebs.com/product/rm-numpad/)

+## Bootloader

+Enter the bootloader by briefly pressing the reset button on the back of the PCB.
+A hole in the back of the case gives you access to the button.

 Make example for this keyboard (after setting up your build environment):

     make rm_numpad:default